packit/packit.dev/content/packit-as-a-service/_index.md

 ### How to propose a new downstream update?

-Packit Service is able to propose update new upstream version by issue comment.
+Packit Service is able to propose updates of new upstream releases using this comment in an issue:
 ```
 /packit propose-update
 ```